2D Art Gallery

 The Mandalorian, 2022, age 16

-A family friend had asked me to draw him the Mandalorian but let me have complete creative freedom on how to do it.
+A family friend had asked me to draw the Mandalorian but gave me complete creative freedom on how to do it.
 I took it as an opportunity to try stippling for the first time and fell in love with the process and outcome.

 Main Materials: Micron pens